 Examples of Economy Pricing

 A classic example of economy pricing in action is Walmart.
-The retail giant's "Everyday Low Prices" approach is a textbook instance of this strategy.
+The retail giant's "Everyday Low Prices" approach is a textbook economy pricing example of this strategy.
 By focusing on cost-cutting and operational efficiency, Walmart can offer competitive price, attracting and retaining a large customer base.

 In the hospitality industry, budget hotels and motels cater to travelers seeking affordable accommodation.
 These establishments often offer basic amenities at prices considerably lower than their luxury counterparts.
 Fast-food chains like McDonald's and KFC also use economy pricing to attract customers looking for a quick, affordable meal.